Edwinngera/sparsex/README.md

 #### Backlog
 * Feature extraction, dictionary learning
+* Feature extraction, prevent NotFittedError after load_weights.
+Currently using a dirty hack to fix this.
 * Pipeline, Add a constant "image_size" as an attribute for the pipeline as a whole so that there is one constant image size for the entirety of the pipeline from training to classification.
 * Pipeline, create a "command-dictionary" for client-server communication.
 It can include:
     * "action:classify/train/get_encoding/etc"